JarneAe/SmartCodeAnalysis_Backend/README.md

 We use business conext to provide the LLM with more context, this gives it an upperhand compared to cloud LLM's that don't have any business context

-The backend can run as is and give functional resulst
+The backend can run as is and give functional resulsts, but its highly recommended to use our front end

 ## Getting started